-BTEC Advanced Award for Audiology Technicians in Educational Settings, starting March 2017:
+BTEC Advanced Award for Audiology Technicians in Educational Settings, started March 2017:

 Audiology Technicians in schools and sensory support services ensure that equipment is checked, maintained and used appropriately to provide optimal listening conditions for deaf learners.

 Our popular BTEC Advanced Award for Audiology Technicians in Educational Settings returned in March 2017.
 Currently in its sixth year, the course is suitable for IT/Science technicians, or teaching assistants supporting deaf learners.
 The content covers listening and learning, familiarisation with a range of technical aids, problem solving and administration issues.
 Please view our Please view the BTEC leaflet to find out more.
 If you have any questions, please email firstname.lastname@example.org

 GLADE conference, November 2016